 Rouille (pronounced ROO-ee), which means “rust” in French, is a necessity in any true bouillabaisse and gets its name from its lovely red-orange color.
 However, it’s the flavor that makes rouille the classic companion to bouillabaisse.
 Made with hot chiles or cayenne pepper, raw garlic, saffron, and in my version, thickened with cooked potatoes, it’s served on a piece of toasted baguette, floating in the sea of the stew.

-Citizens – I know this is not an easy recipe, but it is delicious beyond measure!
-I hope you will give it a try! 🙂
+Citizens, this recipe is truly delicious beyond measure!
+I hope you will see fit to give it a try! 🙂